e-stylzz/NG-Scully-NetlifyCMS/jobs/map-location-houston-tx-overview-layin-down-beats-position-beat-master-requirements-no-scrum-responsibilities-keeping-it-real-status-active.md

 ---
 location: Houston, TX
-overview: Layin down beats
+overview: Chilling
-position: Beat Master
+position: Coder
 requirements: No Scrum
-responsibilities: Keeping it real
+responsibilities: Having fuin
 status: Active
 ---
 Do stuff and such.
 Maybe do some other things.
 Great job...